coffeebank/soju/README.md

 Soju is free, open source, and self-hostable.
 However, this comes with some big caveats:

 - Soju relies heavily on Netlify Functions, which effectively restricts you to only hosting on Netlify at the moment.
-- Soju uses copyrighted data from Spotify, which means you must agree to the Spotify licenses by obtaining an API key, before you are safe to access and use the copyrighted data.
+- Soju uses copyrighted data from Spotify, which means you must obtain a Spotify API key to use the data.
 Soju will not parse and does not endorse parsing the unauthenticated public Spotify Widget for any Spotify data.

 Prerequisites: